 When someone is struggling with their mental health they may withdraw from relationships and isolate themselves.
 Now is the time that they need friends, family members and co-workers to check in and ask, “Are you OK?”

 Offering a friendly conversation can be the difference in someone feeling like a burden or a valued member of society.
 You don’t need to be an expert to reach out – just a good friend and great listener.

 Fortunately, Hein’s suicide attempt was stopped by his family.
 With the help of CBM, Hein is now learning to overcome challenges and create the best life for his family.
-This includes providing Hein with a small business loan to empower himself to work his way out of poverty and rearranging his home furniture for easier navigation.
+This includes providing Hein with a small business loan to empower him to work his way out of poverty, as well as rearranging his home furniture for easier navigation.